agropper/maia-cloud-clean/ADMIN_PANEL.md

 # Admin Panel Documentation

 ## Overview
 The Admin Panel is a comprehensive interface for managing MAIA users, agents, and sessions.
 It provides workflow management, user approval, agent assignment, and session monitoring capabilities.
+The session management system now uses a dedicated `maia_sessions` database with physical deletion to prevent database growth and ensure accurate session tracking.

 ## Components